Skip to main content

 Publication

-Congratulations to Dr. Sean Hennessy on His Publication in the American Journal of Epidemiology
+Dr. Sean Hennessy’s Publication in the American Journal of Epidemiology

 May 19, 2025

-Congratulations to Dr. Sean Hennessy on his recent publication in the American Journal of Epidemiology, which uses a new statistical method to better understand the real-world effects of testosterone therapy.
+Read about Dr. Sean Hennessy's recent publication in the American Journal of Epidemiology, which uses a new statistical method to better understand the real-world effects of testosterone therapy.
 The study offers valuable insights into balancing its potential benefits and risks in clinical care.

-Congratulations to Dr. Joshua Baker on His Review, “Metabolic Consequences of Rheumatoid Arthritis” Image
+Dr. Joshua Baker’s Review, “Metabolic Consequences of Rheumatoid Arthritis” Image

 Announcement